brunobeltran/matplotlib/doc/devel/contributing.rst

 Contributing
 ============

-This project is a community effort, and everyone is welcome to contribute.
+This project is a grand ol' community effort, and everyone is welcome to contribute.
 We follow the `Python Software Foundation Code of Conduct
 <coc_>`_ in everything we do.